ScottyLabs/cmupy/README.md

 **cmupy** is a Python library for [ScottyLabs CMU APIs](https://apis.scottylabs.org).

+## Usage
 To use the library, you must be affiliated with CMU.
 Register your application with [apis@cmu](https://apis.scottylabs.org/apps) to get an app ID and an app secret key.
-Then, to use the library:
+Then, to use the library, you need to install [requests](http://docs.python-requests.org/en/latest/) as a dependency and include `cmu.py` in your app.
 ```python
 import cmu